How "Best of the Best" Execute Initial Sales Meeting

 - How will I address FAQ’s and objections?

 - What ideas and insights will I share?

 Key Takeaway: Create a sales meeting preparation checklist to help you prepare for and get organized for all of your face to face sales meetings.
-Fully embrace and adopt the utilization of your checklist before attending any sales meeting.
-A few days before (any) sales meeting review your checklist with your supervisor to make sure you haven’t left anything out.
-Ask your supervisor to test you by trying to “poke holes” in your plan.
+Fully embrace and adopt the utilization of your checklist before attending any sales meetings.
+A few days before (any) sales meeting review your checklist with your sales manager to make sure you haven’t left anything out.
+Ask your sales manager to test you by trying to “poke holes” in your plan.
 See if they can knock you off your game.
-For supervisors, you just want to make sure your sales reps actually took the time to properly prepare.
+For sales managers, you just want to make sure your business development reps actually took the time to properly prepare.
 The difference between a top performer or “best of the best” and average performers is that top performers take the time to prepare for their sales meetings, every time.